sepehr-gh/springboot-linux-service-builder/README.md

 # springboot-linux-service-builder
 Simple script that creates linux service for spring boot project.
 Script needs `systemd` support as these commands are used: `systemctl`, `service`.

+You need a `springboot` user and group before you run this code.
+The generated service will be accessible by that group only, to prevent security flaws.

 ## Usage:

 ```